 After six months, your vision should be stable and you should be starting to forget what it was like wearing glasses or contacts.
 If you are over 40 and have had Presbyond blended vision surgery, you will likely be fully adapted and doing well without glasses.
 Your distance vision should remain stable from now on.

 If you are approaching or have reached the age of 40, your close vision will gradually start to get worse.
-This is due to a natural aging process called presbyopia and is not caused by your previous laser eye surgery.
+This is due to a natural ageing process called presbyopia and is not caused by your previous laser eye surgery.
 In most cases, you would be able to have an enhancement procedure performed to improve your near vision.
 A deterioration in your distance vision is not normal or expected, regardless of the age you were when you had laser eye surgery performed.
 If you are experiencing visual deterioration, you should have your eyes checked to rule out a serious problem with your eyes.

 Risks during recovery

 Laser eye surgery is like any other surgical procedure in the sense that it is not “risk-free”.
 However, the risks are very low and we will give you thorough post-operative care instructions to keep these to a minimum.
-We’ve written in more detail about the potential risks and complications of laser eye surgery, including postoperative infection, dry eyes, light sensitivity, under or over-correction.
+We’ve written in more detail about the potential risks and complications of laser eye surgery, including postoperative infection, dry eyes, light sensitivity, and under or over-correction.

 Top tips for a smooth recovery